google-marketing-solutions/cwv_from_ga4_exports/README.md

 ## Deploying the Solution

-Once you have CWV data in BigQuery, you can use this solution to create summary tables in BigQuery and send alert emails when the CWv values don't meet your targets.
+Once you have CWV data in BigQuery, you can use this solution to create summary tables in BigQuery and send alert emails when the CWV values don't meet your targets.

 ### Deployment Steps